Understanding require and Friends in Ruby

 Understanding require_relative

-is essentially what I had originally thought require
+require_relative is essentially what I had originally thought require would

 be used for.
 If you want to reference a file relative to another file, not